Best Company for the Manaslu Circuit Trek: Complete 2026 Guide

 Trip Overview

 Manaslu is the world’s 8th tallest mountain.
 Manaslu Trek takes you to visit and explore the beautiful periphery of Mount Manaslu.
 Hiking to Manaslu is one of the most charming Himalayan adventures.
 Manaslu Trek is a well-known and much-loved trekking route in Nepal which is relatively less crowded and untouched by modernity.
+This mountain is located in the west north of Kathmandu at the Gorkha district of Nepal.
+The trail of Manaslu Trek is located near to the border of Tibet.
+Trekking to Manaslu opened for foreigners only from 1991 AD.

+As per the local language, the word Manaslu defines “The spirit-mountain”.
+The locals believe that the compassionate and strong deity dwells within its domain.
 Trek to Manaslu offers a great view of some of the high Himalayan peaks in the world like Mount Manaslu, Mount Annapurna, and Mount Dhaulagiri.
 Besides, it also provides to explore hidden cultural villages and outstanding as well as biological diversity.
 Truly to say, Manaslu Trek provides all the trekker a kind of sublime experience which you can’t get in other routes.

 Due to the amazing biological and cultural treasures in the Manaslu route, it is still controlled and regulated by the Nepal government.
 Individual trekker without guide or porter is not allowed to freely trekking in Manaslu.
 To trek in the Manaslu region, a special permit is required to obtain from the Immigration office of Nepal.
 Excellent Himalaya Trek will do all procedures of a special permit for the hikers interested to trek in Manaslu.